Mayo Chiki!: Manga

 The manga adaptation began its serialization on July 27, 2010 in the Media Factory's seinen manga magazine, Comic Alive.
 The series was collected into seven manga volumes, published under the Alive Comics imprint.
 On February 29, 2012, it was announced that the manga would be licensed in English by Seven Seas Entertainment.
 In all seven volumes were released from December 11, 2012, to September 2, 2014.
 The series has also been licensed in Taiwan and released through Sharp Point Press.

 A spin-off manga of the series titled Mayo Mayo! (まよマヨ!) was published in Kadokawa Shoten's bishōjo magazine, Nyantype.

 Anime

 The anime television series was produced by Feel and directed by Keiichiro Kawaguchi.
 It was broadcast on the Tokyo Broadcasting System from July 7 to September 29, 2011.

+Episodes

 Reception

 Theron Martin of Anime News Network criticized the series for its indistinguishable animation and for not deviating away enough from its given genre, but concluded that "[I]t delivers just enough on its humor, character development, fan service, and charm to be entertaining, however, and for series like this, that's enough."